Privacy of Student Records - FERPA

 • Modified materials or procedures – such as large print texts, additional time to complete exams, or a reduced-distraction setting for testing.

-• Auxiliary aids and services – such as an FM system for audio, Kurzweil text-to-speech application, smart pen with recording capabilities, or note-taking services.
+• Auxiliary aids and services – such as an FM system for audio, text-to-speech aids, smart pen with recording capabilities, or note-taking services.

 • Environmental adjustments – such as a more accessible classroom, priority seating, or alternative furniture.

 Lawrence offers accessibility services for students with disabilities.
 Accessibility Services can provide all appropriate information and advice.
 Because courses vary in their required activities (discussion, lab, performance, etc.), Lawrence works with eligible students to determine reasonable accommodations for each course or other academic requirement.
 Arrangements are made through Accessibility Services.
-Contact Accessibility Services in person (Briggs Hall 136), by phone (920-832-7206), or by email.
+Contact Accessibility Services in person (233 Mudd Library), by phone (920-832-7206), or by email.

 Student Body Diversity